3 examples demonstrating the benefits of social listening for financial services

 While most industries jumped on board, according to Marketo, the Financial Services Industry (FSI) is still falling short.

-It targets the finance sector, but, the real-life scenarios and advice apply to any industry.
+This post targets the finance sector, but, the real-life scenarios and advice apply to any industry.
 Take a look!

 Where are Users Talking?